 My most recent book is Metric Power, it was published by Palgrave Macmillan in 2016.
 This book, which is now available in paperback, draws upon a range of resources to explore the intricate relations between metrics and power.
 Its central concern is with understanding how power is deployed through metrics.
-The book also reflects on the political dynamics that underpin big data (your library may automatically have access to the Springer Link version of the ebook, you can check that here).
-There is an interview with me about it here.
+You can listen to an interview with me about it here.

 Punk Sociology was published by Palgrave Macmillan in 2014.
 It attempts to use a punk ethos to re-energise the sociological imagination.
 You can read the first chapter of the book open-access here and there is an interview with me about it here.